 When do I need home insurance as a first home buyer?

 It depends on which state or territory you’re buying in.
-In NSW and VIC, you become legally responsible for damage at settlement.
-In QLD it’s 5pm the next business day after the contract date.
-In ACT, SA, TAS, WA, and NT, responsibility passes earlier (at exchange or contract).
-See the state-by-state table in 'Home Insurance Before Settlement: State-by-State Guide' above for the specific default rules — and always check your specific contract with your conveyancer, because contracts can override defaults.
+In NSW the vendor generally bears risk until settlement or earlier possession, and in VIC and TAS until settlement.
+In QLD it’s 5pm the first business day after the contract date.
+In ACT and SA risk can pass around the contract date, and in WA and NT at the earlier of full payment or possession.
+See the state-by-state table above for the specific default rules, and always check your specific contract with your conveyancer, because contracts can override defaults.

 How much does home insurance cost in Australia?

 The average combined home and contents insurance policy costs $1,200 to $2,500 per year for a standard 2-to-4 bedroom house in a low-risk suburb.
-First home buyers often pay at the lower end because newer homes are cheaper to insure and first homes tend to be smaller.
-Apartment buyers with contents-only cover typically pay $400 to $1,200 per year since strata insurance covers the building.
-Flood-prone and cyclone-prone areas can multiply the premium by 2 to 3 times.
-The same cover varies by up to 40% between insurers — always get at least 3 quotes with the same sum insured and excess.
+First home buyers often pay at the lower end.
+Apartment buyers with contents-only cover typically pay $400 to $1,200 per year.
+Flood-prone and cyclone-prone areas can multiply the premium 2 to 3 times.
+The same cover can vary significantly between insurers, always compare at least 3 quotes.

 What’s the difference between building and contents insurance?

-Building insurance covers the physical structure of your home — walls, roof, floors, built-in fixtures, fences, garages, and permanent improvements like decks and driveways.
-Contents insurance covers the things you own inside the home — furniture, electronics, appliances, clothing, kitchenware, and artwork.
-Most first home buyers buy a combined home and contents policy (10% to 15% cheaper than buying separately).
-Apartment buyers only need contents insurance because the body corporate’s strata insurance covers the building itself.
+Building insurance covers the physical structure: walls, roof, floors, built-in fixtures, fences, garages, decks.
+Contents insurance covers what you own inside: furniture, electronics, appliances, clothing.
+Most first home buyers buy a combined policy (10 to 15% cheaper than buying separately).
+Apartment buyers only need contents because strata insurance covers the building.

 Does my lender require home insurance?

-Yes — every mortgage lender in Australia requires proof of building insurance before releasing loan funds at settlement, and again each year when you renew.
+Yes, every mortgage lender in Australia requires proof of building insurance before releasing loan funds at settlement, and again each year when you renew.
 Without it, your loan is technically in default.
-Lenders want the Certificate of Currency at least 5 business days before settlement, with the policy start date set to exchange or settlement (whichever is earlier under your contract).
-The lender’s interest is usually noted on the certificate so they are informed if the policy lapses.
-Contents insurance is not required by the lender but strongly recommended.
+Lenders want the Certificate of Currency at least 5 business days before settlement.

 Can I change home insurance providers later?

-Yes — you can change home insurance providers at any time, and you should review your policy annually.
-Insurers typically increase premiums 5% to 15% at renewal even when you have no claims, so loyalty costs money.
-The process is simple: get 3 new quotes 4 to 6 weeks before renewal, choose the best policy, and cancel the existing one from the new policy start date.
-You get a pro-rata refund for the unused portion of the old policy.
-Notify your lender of the new certificate so they have the updated proof of insurance on file.
+Yes, you can change providers any time, and you should review annually.
+Insurers typically increase premiums 5 to 15% at renewal even with no claims, so loyalty costs money.
+Get 3 new quotes 4 to 6 weeks before renewal, choose the best, cancel the old from the new start date.
+You get a pro-rata refund.

 Do I need a Certificate of Currency before settlement?

-Yes — most lenders require a Certificate of Currency (proof you have building insurance) before they release settlement funds.
+Yes, most lenders require a Certificate of Currency (proof of building insurance) before they release settlement funds.
 Your insurer issues it once you take out a policy and pay the first premium.
-Most lenders need it 5-10 business days before settlement, so don’t leave it to the last minute.
+Most lenders need it 5 to 10 business days before settlement, so don’t leave it to the last minute.

 Does my lender require home insurance before settlement?

 Almost always, yes.
 Lenders require building insurance with their interest noted on the policy as a mortgagee.
 This protects them if the property is damaged before settlement.
-Most lenders need proof (via the Certificate of Currency) 5-10 business days before settlement.
-Your mortgage broker can confirm your specific lender’s requirements.
+Most lenders need proof 5 to 10 business days before settlement.

 What sum insured should I choose for my first home?

-Insure for the full rebuild cost — not the purchase price or the market value.
-Rebuild cost is what it would take to demolish and rebuild the home from scratch, including labour, materials, demolition, professional fees, and current building code compliance.
-Most insurers offer a sum-insured calculator, or you can pay a quantity surveyor for a Sum Insured Estimate (typically $200-400).
-Underinsurance is the most common home insurance mistake — getting rebuild cost right matters more than chasing a lower premium.
+Insure for the full rebuild cost, not the purchase price or market value.
+Rebuild cost is what it would take to demolish and rebuild from scratch, including labour, materials, demolition, professional fees, current building code compliance.
+Use the insurer’s calculator or pay a quantity surveyor for a Sum Insured Estimate ($200 to $400).
+Underinsurance is the most common mistake.

 Does home insurance start at exchange or settlement?

-It depends on your state — see the state-by-state table above for the legal default.
-But here’s the key thing most first home buyers miss: most lenders require building insurance to be active 5-10 business days BEFORE settlement, regardless of your state’s default rule.
-So in practice, your lender’s requirement usually sets the deadline — not the state’s default.
-Your mortgage broker can confirm your specific lender’s policy.
+It depends on your state, see the table above for the legal default.
+But: most lenders require building insurance to be active 5 to 10 business days BEFORE settlement, regardless of state default.
+So in practice the lender’s requirement usually sets the deadline.

 What happens if the property is damaged before settlement and I don’t have insurance?

-If you become legally responsible for damage at exchange or contract (in ACT, SA, TAS, WA, NT — see state table) and the property is damaged or destroyed before settlement, you may still be required to complete the purchase.
-Without insurance, you’d bear the repair or rebuild cost yourself.
-This is the core reason to have insurance active by your state’s risk-passes date — even if your lender doesn’t require proof until later.
+If you become legally responsible for damage before settlement (e.g. in QLD from the first business day after the contract; in WA and NT at the earlier of full payment or possession; in ACT or SA around the contract date, see the state table) and the property is damaged, you may still be required to complete the purchase.
+Without insurance, you’d bear the cost yourself.
 A small premium is genuinely cheap insurance against a high-stakes downside.

 When should I start shopping for home insurance?